 Step 4.
 The simulation platform obtains the impulse response of the downstream analog channel, which represents the combined impulse response of Tx2’s analog model, physical channel 2, and Rx2’s analog model.

 Step 5.
 The output of step 4 is presented to Tx2’s AMI_Init function and Tx2’s AMI_Init function is executed.

+Step 6a.
+Redriver: The simulation platform convolves the impulse response returned by Rx1’s AMI_Init in step 3 by the output of step 5 is presented to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.

-Step 6.
-The output of step 5 is presented to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.
+Step 6b.
+Retimer: The output of step 5 is presented to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.

 Step 7.
 The simulation platform performs simulation on the upstream channel, which consists of Tx1, physical channel 1, and Rx1, according to the AMI flow defined in the specification for channels without Repeaters.